Gold, Silver Prices Trade Mixed — Check Rates In Delhi, Mumbai And Other Cities

 Silver Price Today: Spot and Future Prices

-The precious metal's price traded flat on Thursday and was trading at Rs 1,88,370 per kilogram on Dec.
-11, according to the India Bullion Association.
-The metal had hit a record high last week after a trading outage on the Chicago Mercantile Exchange due a data-center fault adding to the ongoing supply shortage.
+The precious metal's price rose to trade at Rs 1,92,470 per kilogram on Dec.
+15, according to the India Bullion Association.
+The white metal hit a record of $64.31 an ounce last week.

-March 5 futures for silver were trading flat at Rs 1,88,574, according to the Multi-Commodity Exchange, while Spot silver was up 1.31% at $62.62 maintaining the gains of the previous session.
+The 3-month forward prices for the white metal were trading higher at 63.015, while spot silver was marginally up at $62.65 maintaining the gains of Friday's session.